joeytepp/shopify-backend-challenge/docs/QUERIES.md

 }
 ```

-will return all `bar` resources in the database (or an empty array if none exist)
+will return all shop resources in the database (or an empty array if none exist)